zaiisao/Documentation/en/Recording/recording_cmd_cpp.md

   - 0: Disable the keyframe request.
 All senders in the channel send the keyframe at an interval of 2 seconds.
 After the keyframe request is disabled, you can play a video file, which is recorded in individual recording mode, from a specified position.

-  > If the sender uses Agora RTC SDK v2.9.2 or earlier, this parameter is valid only in the live-broadcast scenario.
+  > If the sender uses Agora RTC SDK v2.9.2 or earlier, this parameter is valid only in the interactive streaming scenario.

 - `enableH265Support`: Sets whether to enable recording video stream in H.265 format: